 Walking the Pilgrim's Way to Holy Island

-- It takes about two hours to walk the causeway
+- It takes about two hours to walk to the Island from the Causeway

 - Ideally set off two hours before low tide – walking with the outgoing tide rather the rising tide.